 Indications that radio was in his blood go back to age five, when he used a corkboard and a battered phonograph as a make-shift radio studio, his father's Air Force issue flashlight served as his "on air" light.
 In his spare time, Blankenship is an avid cyclist and amateur playwright with several produced scripts to his credit.

-Jeff Esworthy is a public radio veteran with more than 20 years behind the microphone, where he’s hosted everything from folk to jazz to progressive rock.
+Jeff Esworthy has been the overnight host of Classical 24 since 1996.
+He’s a public radio veteran with more than 20 years behind the microphone, where he’s hosted everything from folk to jazz to progressive rock.
 A hobbyist musician and collector of instruments from around the world, Jeff has what he describes as a “passable” command of southern string-band music on fiddle and banjo, and he is a long-time student of the classical music of Northern India on instruments such as the sitar, sarangi and tabla.

 John Zech got started in broadcasting as a news anchor at his high school’s closed-circuit television station (KRUD).
 While in school at St. Olaf College, his love of classical music earned him his first “real” radio experience at WCAL-FM.
 After a dozen years doing virtually everything there was to do at a small public radio station, John crossed over into the private sector, producing and voicing an audio reading program for a major educational publisher, managing multilingual translation projects for an international communications firm, and generally learning what it’s like to work for a living.
 Having seen the light, John returned to radio in 1992.
-He spends much of his time working to improve his tennis ranking in the USTA Northern Section, composing limericks and trying to give himself an ironclad leave from a three-rail billiard shot.
+After deciding his zen garden was too much of a headache, John looks for enlightenment on the tennis court and the billiard table instead.